 Criterion with desired outcome Attainment Rating Audit Evidence Audit Finding Corrective action required and timeframe for completion (days) Criterion 1.2.3.6 Quality improvement data are collected, analysed, and evaluated and the results communicated to service providers and, where appropriate, consumers.
 PA Low Quality data trends analysis related to incident and accidents, infection control, restraint and complaints are collected.
 However, there was no documented evidence that staff meeting minutes included discussion around quality data trends analysis and what actions were required by staff.
 There was no documented evidence that meeting minutes included discussion around quality data trends analysis and what actions were required by staff.
 Ensure that staff meeting minutes include discussion of quality data trends analysis and actions required, if any.
-90 days

-Criterion 1.2.4.3 The service provider documents adverse, unplanned, or untoward events including service shortfalls in order to identify opportunities to improve service delivery, and to identify and manage risk.
-PA Low There is an accident/incident reporting policy that includes definitions and outlines responsibilities.
-Ten accident/incident forms for the month of April 2018 were reviewed.
+Criterion 1.2.4.3 The service provider documents adverse, unplanned, or untoward events including service shortfalls in order to identify opportunities to improve service delivery, and to PA Low There is an accident/incident reporting policy that includes definitions and outlines responsibilities.
+Twelve accident/incident forms for the month of April 2018 were reviewed.
 All document timely RN review and follow-up.
-However, there was no documented evidence of neurological observations being completed as per the policy requirement.
-Ten accident/incident forms were reviewed in total.
-Three of the ten accident/incident forms reviewed were for resident unwitnessed falls with a potential head injury.
-There was no documented evidence of neurological observations being completed as per the policy requirement.
-Ensure that neurological observations forms are fully completed for any resident fall with a head injury as per the policy requirement.
-Criterion 1.3.3.3 Each stage of service provision (assessment, planning, provision, evaluation, review, and exit) is provided within time frames that safely meet the needs of the consumer.
-PA Low The initial nursing care assessments and initial care plan were completed within the required timeframe in all six files reviewed including the respite resident.
-Five of the six files had a long-term care plan developed within three weeks (one resident was on a short-term respite stay).
-These five residents had also been seen by the GP within two working days of admission.
-One of the four files that required interRAI assessments (one resident was on respite care) had this completed within contractually required timeframes.
-Routine six- monthly evaluations had been completed for four of the five long-term residents.
-One rest home resident had not been at the service six months.
-Three of four residents that required interRAI assessments did not have these completed within the required timeframes.
+However, there was no documented evidence of neurological observations being completed as per the Twelve accident/incident forms were reviewed in total.
+Three of the twelve accident/incident forms reviewed were for resident unwitnessed falls with a potential head injury.
+There was no documented evidence of neurological observations being completed as per the policy Ensure that neurological observations forms are fully completed for any resident fall with a head injury as per the policy requirement.

+identify and manage risk. policy requirement. requirement.
+90 days Criterion 1.3.3.3 Each stage of service provision (assessment, planning, provision, evaluation, review, and exit) is provided within time frames that safely meet the needs of the consumer.
+PA Low The initial nursing care assessments and initial care plan were completed within the required timeframe in all ten files reviewed, including the respite resident.
+Eight of ten files had a long-term care plan, six of the long-term files that required interRAI assessments (NB: exempt was one resident was on respite care, one on a long-term chronic conditions contract, one on a YPD contract and one was a new admission) did not have these completed within contractually required timeframes.
+All resident's files sampled contained a comprehensive suite of completed paper based assessments.
+Not all interRAI assessments were completed at least 6-monthly.
+Long-term care plans were completed within three-week, however not all long-term care plans were evaluated 6-monthly.
+Six of eight (three rest home, three hospital) long-term residents that required interRAI assessments did not have these completed within the required timeframes.
+Three of five residents that required care plan evaluations did not have these completed within required timeframes.
 Ensure that all residents have interRAI assessments completed within contractual timeframes.
-90 days Criterion 1.3.8.2 Evaluations are documented, consumer-focused, indicate the degree of achievement or response to the support and/or aluations are cumented, nsumer-focused, licate the degree achievement or sponse to the Two of four long-term care plans that had been evaluated did not document progress toward the desired outcomes.
-Ensure that progress toward desired outcomes is documented when care plans are
+90 days Criterion 1.3.5.2 Service delivery plans describe the required support and/or intervention to achieve the desired outcomes identified by the ongoing assessment process.
+PA Moderate Eight of the ten files sampled included a long-term care plan.
+One resident was a new admission and the care plan was not yet due, and one resident was on respite care.
+Five of these eight care plans addressed all of the resident's identified needs.
+Three of ten resident files sampled (one rest home and two hospital) did not include interventions for all identified needs.
+Examples included diabetes and mobility.
+Ensure all care plans address all identified needs.
+60 days